altocodenl/tagaway/readme.md

    - [check bug fixed] When uploading a new batch while one is going on, it doesn't show up in ongoing uploads!
    - [check bug fixed] When error is shown in upload, it carries over to import.
 When coming back to upload, a blue icon looks huge.

-   - Separate endpoints for upload & import, away from account.
    - Heartbeat:
       - Modify upload metadata endpoint, add tests.
       - Use special key with expiry to mark this directly.